|Copa Libertadores 1981|

 Rondinelli started his career playing for Flamengo, where he played 394 matches from 1974 to 1981.
 In 1978, he won the Placar's Campeonato Brasileiro Série A Bola de Prata award.
-He was capped three times, but not against international teams.
+After Flamengo, he played several clubs in Brazil.
+He was capped three times, but did not play against international teams.

 LB: Junior (Brazil)

 Junior was one of the greatest leftback in Brazil's history.
 He was the leftback for Brazil in 1982.
 He was also a part of the great Flamengo team of the 1980's winning the 1981 Copa Libertadores and 1981 Intercontinental Cup.
 With 857 matches, he is the player with most appearances for Flamengo.
 In 1984, he joined Torino in Italy.
 He played 70 times for Brazil.
 He went to the World Cup Finals in 1982 and 1986.